 Botany & Zoology

 So thrilled to receive our Botany and Zoology puzzles.
 I purchased these Montessori Zoology Puzzles from Amazon.
 So they are not from an “authentic” Montessori company but I am really impressed with them.

 My sons enjoy them.
-My 2 year old immediately took to them.
-Watching my 3.5 year old give his younger brother a lesson on the puzzles was heartwarming.
-He even including taking out, rolling and putting away the work mats.
+My 2-year-old immediately took to them.
+Watching my 3.5-year-old give his younger brother a lesson on puzzles was heartwarming.
+He even included taking out, rolling, and putting away the work mats.
 Sigh.

 Mini Bean Bag Gross Motor Activities

 I bought Mini Bean Bags.
 I am excited about this material because it is so versatile.
 We worked on gross motor and eye-hand coordination by tossing into a vase.

 I also drew shapes on the floor with painter’s tape and we took turns tossing the bags into various shapes.
 This learning is a lot of fun and involves movement.
 So, I love it.

 “To assist a child we must provide him with an environment which will enable him to develop freely.”Dr. Montessori